filamentphp/filament/packages/panels/docs/09-configuration.md

 ## Render hooks

-Filament allows you to render Blade content at various points in the app layout.
-This is useful for integrations with packages like [`wire-elements/modal`](https://github.com/wire-elements/modal) which require you to add a Livewire component to your app.
+[Render hooks](../support/render-hooks) allow you to render Blade content at various points in the framework views.
+You can [register global render hooks](../support/render-hooks#registering-render-hooks) in a service provider or middleware, but it also allows you to register render hooks that are specific to a panel.
+To do that, you can use the `renderHook()` method on the panel configuration object.
 Here's an example, integrating [`wire-elements/modal`](https://github.com/wire-elements/modal) with Filament:

 ```php
 use Filament\Panel;